 The easiest way to understand a balance sheet is to understand that:

 Current Liabilities – As with Current Assets, the 1 year time period is used.
-Items included within current liabilities are amounts known or estimated that will require expenditure to satisfy such obligations.
+Items included within current liabilities are amounts known or estimated that will need expenditure to satisfy such obligations.

 Long-term – Assets and liabilities not meeting the definition of current should be reflected as long-term (i.e., outside of the current classification).